The 2015 Alcuin Lecture was given by Neal Ascherson under the title of "Our infinite Scotland small?" Choosing worlds to join.

 Named after Alcuin of York, a teacher, theologian, and poet who advised the Emperor Charlemagne, this annual lecture hosted by the Department of Politics and International Relations is given on a topic concerning the UK and Europe.

-The lecture will take place on Friday 5 June between 5/6pm, followed by a reception in the atrium of the Alison Richard Building.
+The lecture took place on Friday 5 June between 5/6pm, followed by a reception in the atrium of the Alison Richard Building.

 In late 2014, Professor Brendan Simms convened a Forum on Geopolitics at POLIS.
 The Forum is a first step towards the establishment of a Centre of Geopolitics and Grand Strategy (CoGGS), a new interdisciplinary Centre for the study of grand strategy and statecraft at the University of Cambridge; and their new website is now live.